SlimeKnights/slimeknights.github.io/_posts/2025-05-31-engineering-update.md

 ---
 layout: post
-title:  "Tinkers 1.20 Beta - Engineering Update"
+title:  "Tinkers 1.20 - Engineering Update"
 date:   2025-05-31 12:00:00 -0400
 categories: posts
 author: KnightMiner
 image_root: updates/tinkers/engineering
 ---
 This new update for Tinkers' Construct adds many new features related to automation, along with more compatability for [Immersive Engineering][immersive-engineering] and a ton of new datapack features giving more flexability to JSON addons.

+This upate also marks CurseForge and Modrinth as "release", not that the distinction means too much.
+Goal is to minimize addon breaking changes moving forwards, even if those addons are using non-APIs.

 {% include toc.html %}